What happens at Closing?

 Deed of trust or mortgage: The documents in which you agree to a Glossary Term: lien on your property, as security for repayment of your home loan.

-Clarity Commitment® documentFootnote 1: If you are a Bank of America Home Loans customer, in most cases you will have the advantage of reviewing this one-page summary, written in plain language, highlighting key terms of your loan.
+Clarity Commitment® documentFootnote 1: As a Bank of America customer, in most cases you will have the advantage of reviewing this one-page summary, written in plain language, highlighting key terms of your loan.

 Estimating closing costs

 You will also pay Glossary Term: closing costs when you sign your final mortgage loan documents.
-Typically, you can expect to pay about 3% of the total loan amount in closing costs, although that number will depend on the state you are purchasing or Glossary Term: refinancing in and the type of loan you choose.
+Typically, you can expect to pay about 3% of the total loan amount in closing costs, although that number will depend on the state you are purchasing in and the type of loan you choose.

 Understanding the closing costs

 You will receive a Good Faith Estimate (or GFE) several days after submitting your loan application.
 The GFE is an estimate of your loan’s costs.